atavares75/MQP-URL_Classifier/docs/metric_report.md

 # Description of Output

-The "Time to train" value is the time the model took to train on the training data The "Time to test" value is the time the model took to test on the test data The "Confusion Matrix" shows the number of URLs predicted in each category and which redictions were correct The "Classification Report" shows the precision, recall, f1-score, and support for each class and the micro and weighted averages.
+The "Time to train" value is the time the model took to train on the training data.
+The "Time to test" value is the time the model took to test on the test data.
+The "Confusion Matrix" shows the number of URLs predicted in each category and which redictions were correct.
+The "Classification Report" shows the precision, recall, f1-score, and support for each class and the micro and weighted averages.
-The "Accuracy" is the average accuracy of the model The "False Positive Rates" are the rates for false positives for each class.
+The "Accuracy" is the average accuracy of the model.
+The "False Positive Rates" are the rates for false positives for each class.
 The "False Negative Rates" are the rates for the false negatives for each class.